DroopyTersen/PortalsDevTraining/typescript-intro/README.md

 Update your `logger.ts` to the above and recompile

-- Is the interface in the output?
+- Is the interface in the JS output?

 ## 4. Classes